chaseofthejungle/software-architecture-overview-guide/README.md

     - Controllers interface with Models and handle input from users.
   + MVC helps with organizing apps into self-documented classes and methods, simplifying scaling and configuration/management.
 * Monolithic Architecture
-  + Every app component is integrated into one codebase, simplifying deployment and management.
+  + Every app component is unified into one interconnected structure, simplifying deployment and management.
     - This is especially useful for smaller apps, but can be a challenge for larger apps due to scalability needs and redeploying systems due to changes.
+  + A potential drawback is minimal support for unique configurations for specific components/parts.